rdzhao/CSE841_Artificial_Intellegence_Final_Project/README.md

 This project applies Satisfiability Problem Encoding for solving sudoku problems.
 This method is extremely fast for even evil sudoku problems.

 The normal backtrack based method may take forever to run.
-However, the SAT encoding will solve them in less than 0.1 seconds.
+However, the SAT encoding will solve them in a blink of an eye.

 For more details, see project report.